-“Schedule him an appointment and bring him in,” she insisted.
+“Schedule him an appointment and bring him in for a toddler haircut,” she insisted.
 “I know I’m more expensive than a Supercuts-type of place, but believe me, it will be worth it.

 Okay, I gave in and today was the day!
 Time for a haircut.

 All I can say is that she is a miracle worker!
-Seriously, I couldn’t be more pleased with how it turned out.
+Seriously, I couldn’t be more pleased with how this toddler haircut turned out.
 It’s perfect.
 Long enough but yet he looks like a boy.
 Sure, he looks like a mini Justin Bieber but waaaayyy cuter.

 Just look at the before and after photos:

 UPDATE: After all that agonizing over his hair as a toddler, find out what happened when he was 8: Why My 8 Year Old is Bald